Rebekah63/Music-Recommendation-System/README.md

 # Music-Recommendation-System
 This is a group project with my team mates at Refactory Academy .
-We worked on a song recommendation system for local music  startups in Uganda.All credit goes my group for the effort and teamwork on this project.
+We worked on a song recommendation system for local music  startups in Uganda.
+We borrowed the spotify data set from Kaggle .All credit goes to my group for the dedication , effort and teamwork on this project.

 ## Problem statement
 Many local streaming platforms face low user retention because their recommendation systems are inefficient, causing users to leave for competitors with better personalized music suggestions-impacting users’ satisfaction, the platform’s growth, and artists’ exposure.